Naomi Scheman

-Naomi Scheman is a Professor of Philosophy and Gender, Women's and Sexuality Studies at the University of Minnesota.
-She is also a guest professor at the Umeå Center for Gender Studies in Sweden.
+Naomi Scheman is a former Professor of Philosophy and Gender, Women's and Sexuality Studies at the University of Minnesota.
+She is also a former guest professor at the Umeå Center for Gender Studies in Sweden.
 Scheman was one of the first scholars to bring Wittgenstein's thoughts in to feminist philosophy.

-Education and career
+Early life and education

-Scheman received her bachelor's in philosophy from Barnard College in 1968.
+Scheman was born in Brooklyn and is of Jewish ancestry.
+She received her bachelor's in philosophy from Barnard College in 1968.
 She went on to receive a master's and doctorate in philosophy from Harvard University, in 1971 and 1978, respectively.